-The chin plays an important part in the overall balance of our facial features and in particular our profile.
-For example, a weak chin can make a normal nose appear large and an already prominent nose seem even larger.
-On the other hand, a prominent chin may give the appearance of having too small of a nose or otherwise throwing the face off balance.
+The chin plays an integral part in the overall balance of our facial features and in particular our profile.
+For example, a weak chin can make a normal nose appear large, and an already prominent nose seem even more significant.
+On the other hand, a prominent chin may give the appearance of having too small a nose or otherwise throwing the face off balance.

-The majority of our patients who end up with a chin augmentation present with concerns about their nose being too prominent.
-Most will have the procedure combined with a rhinoplasty but some will have the procedure in isolation (because they have an otherwise normal nose).
+Many of our patients have chin augmentation combined with rhinoplasty, but some will have the procedure in isolation (because they have an otherwise normal nose).

 Prominent, full cheeks give us a youthful, healthy appearance.
 The ageing process results in loss of cheek volume (flattening) as well as descent (ptosis) of the cheek.
-This can make the face appear drawn and gaunt.
+Volume loss can make a face appear drawn and gaunt.
 It may give the appearance of heaviness in the lower face and an aged look.

-Cheek augmentation can be achieved surgically or non surgically.
-For non surgical enhancement, we use fillers which are non permanent and these will give an instant correction which lasts 6-12 months.
-Surgical enhancement of the cheeks in our practice is achieved with autologous fat injection.
-It is one of the most commonly performed surgical procedures in our practice and is often performed in conjunction with other procedures (most commonly eyelid and facelift surgery).
-As mentioned elsewhere, some loss of fat cells can occur and the procedure may need to be repeated again at some point in the future.
+There are surgical or non-surgical ways to augment a cheek.
+For non-surgical enhancement, we use fillers which are non-permanent, and these will give an instant correction which lasts 6-12 months.
+Surgical improvement of the cheeks in our practice is achieved with autologous fat injection.
+It is one of the most commonly performed surgical procedures in our practice and can be performed in conjunction with other procedures (most commonly eyelid and facelift surgery).
+As mentioned elsewhere, some loss of fat cells can occur, and the process may need to be repeated at some point in the future.

 Chin implant combined with facelift (results will vary from patient to patient)